 When you’re first planning cry it out, it’s important to decide if you’re going to use a pacifier.
 That way, you can build it into your plan.

 Now, I know that many of the cry-it-out plans fall somewhere on the spectrum of not mentioning pacifiers to not being specific enough about how to use them properly.
-In any case, it’s something that’s so personal that most cookie-cutter style sleep training plans really can’t address it properly.
+In any case, it’s something that’s so personal that most cookie-cutter-style sleep training plans really can’t address it properly.

 If you’re going to give a pacifier during cry it out, though, decide when you’ll give the binky and stick to that rule.

-For us, we gave our child the pacifier when we put them down to bed – and that was it.
+For us, we gave our children the pacifier when we put them down to bed – and that was it.
 Once they were down for the night, there weren’t extra binky retrievals or playing fetch for a binky.

 Okay, so with our first boy we did make that mistake – for a few days.
 We quickly realized it was a problem, though, so we created and stuck to our binky rule.
 It took a few days – but then things settled down into a much better routine.